Gohamm/ANDProject/README.md

 * As a user I would like to convert Major currencies into DKK
 * As a user I would like to convert Imperial units into matrix units
 * As a user I would like to easily navigate between converting units and currency
+* As a user I would like to know where to input units/ currencies
-* As a user I would like to...
+* As a user I would like a simplistic UI to quicky convert units or currency on the go